 “By working faithfully 8 hours a day, you many eventually get to be the boss and work 12 hours a day.” – Robert Frost

-Wait, The Slowlane is the Right Way to Go!
+Why The Slowlane is Not the Safe Way to Go

 - Trading time is trading life